Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Solving the ODE

 In all other regions of the state space for which both pools are full, i.e., $z_{i,j}(t) + z_{j,i}(t) = m_j(t)$, $i \ne j$, we can easily determine the value of $\pi_{1,2}(x(t))$ by considering whether $d_{i,j}(x(t))$ is bigger or smaller than $0$.
 For example, if at time $t \ge 0$ $d_{1,2}(x(t)) > 0$, then $\pi_{1,2}(x(t)) = 1$ and if $d_{1,2}(x(t)) < 0$, then $\pi_{1,2}(x(t)) = 0$.
 This, together with the value of $z_{2,1}(t)$, immediately gives the value of $\Pi_{1,2}(x(t))$.

 We need to use other fluid equations when at least one of the two pools is not full.
-If, for example $z_{1,1}(t) + z_{2,1}(t) < m_1(t)$, then necessarily $q_1(t) = 0 < k_{1,2}$, so that \bes \dot{z}_{1,2}(t) = -\mu_{1,2} z_{1,2}(t) \qandq \dot{z}_{1,1}(t) = \lm_1 - \mu_{1,1}z_{1,1}(t). \ees The evolution of $z_{2,1}$ in this case is determined by whether $q_{2}(t) < k_{2,1}$ or $q_{2}(t) \ge k_{2,1}$.
+If, for example $z_{1,1}(t) + z_{2,1}(t) < m_1(t)$, then necessarily $q_1(t) = 0 < k_{1,2}$, so that \bes \dot{z}_{1,2}(t) = -\mu_{1,2} z_{1,2}(t) \qandq \dot{z}_{1,1}(t) = \lm_1(t) - \mu_{1,1}z_{1,1}(t). \ees The evolution of $z_{2,1}$ in this case is determined by whether $q_{2}(t) < k_{2,1}$ or $q_{2}(t) \ge k_{2,1}$.
 In the first case $z_{2,1}(t)$ must be strictly decreasing at time $t$ if it is positive, or remain at $0$ otherwise.
 In the latter case, when $q_{2}(t) \ge k_{2,1}$, the excess fluid - that is not routed to pool $2$ and does not abandon, if such excess fluid exists - is flowing to pool $1$.
-We thus have \bequ \dot{z}_{2,1}(t) = \left\{ \right. \eeq Similar reasonings lead to the fluid model of $z_{1,2}$ when pool $1$ is full, but pool $2$ has spare capacity.
+We thus have $\dot{z}_{2,1}(t)$ is equal to \bequ \eeq

+Similar reasonings lead to the fluid model of $z_{1,2}$ when pool $1$ is full, but pool $2$ has spare capacity.

-If both pools have spare capacity at time $t$, then $q_1(t) = q_2(t)$ and \bes \dot{z}_{i,j}(t) = -\mu_{i,j}z_{i,j}(t) \qandq \dot{z}_{i,i}(t) = \lm_i - \mu_{i,i}z_{i,i}(t), \quad i,j = 1,2, \quad i \ne j. \ees
+If both pools have spare capacity at time $t$, then $q_1(t) = q_2(t) = 0$ and \bes \dot{z}_{i,j}(t) = -\mu_{i,j}z_{i,j}(t) \qandq \dot{z}_{i,i}(t) = \lm_i - \mu_{i,i}z_{i,i}(t), \quad i,j = 1,2, \quad i \ne j. \ees